-Section 23-812.
-Governing Law
+23-812.
+Governing Law.

-Class III gaming under this subchapter shall be governed by and conducted in conformity with the laws of the Standing Rock Sioux Tribe, the South Dakota Compact and the laws of the United States.
+Class III gaming under this subchapter shall be governed by and conducted in conformity with the laws of the Standing Rock Sieux Tribe, the South Dakota Compact and the laws of the United States.

-Section 23-813.
-Adoption of Compact
+23-813.
+Adoption of Compact.

-The South Dakota Compact is hereby incorporated within and enacted as an integral part of this Ordinance with respect to all forms of Class III gaming, and the Compact is appended to and make a part of this Ordinance as if set forth in full herein; provided however, that nothing in the adoption of the South Dakota Compact herein shall be deemed to affect the operation by the Tribe of Class III gaming on the North Dakota portion of the Reservation, or the operation by the Tribe of Class II gaming on any portion of the Reservation, or to confer upon the State of South Dakota any jurisdiction over Class II gaming conducted by the Tribe on the Reservation.
+The South Dakota Compact is hereby incorporated within and enacted as an integral part of this Ordinance with respect to all forms of Class III gaming, and the Compact is appended to and make a part of this Ordinance as if set forth in full herein; provided however, that nothing in the adoption of the South Dakota Compact herein shall be deemed to affect the operation by the Tribe of Class III gaming on the North Dakota portion of the Reservation, or to confer upon the State of South Dakota any jurisdiction over Class II gaming conducted by the Tribe on the Reservation.

-Section 23-814.
-Types of Class III Games Authorized
+23-814.
+Types of Class III Games Authorized.